 Our nominating and corporate governance committee analyzes the composition of our board of directors each year.
-In connection with this review, the nominating and corporate governance committee concluded that it would be beneficial to add another director that has accounting and financial services experience.
-After giving due consideration to his candidacy, the nominating and corporate governance committee concluded that Arthur Ainsberg should be nominated for election to serve as a member of our board of directors on account of his extensive accounting and financial services experience.
-The nominating and corporate governance committee also concluded that all of our current members should be nominated to serve another term.
-Accordingly, our board of directors agreed with all of these conclusions and has increased the size of the board to facilitate Mr. Ainsberg's election to the board of directors.
+In connection with this review, the nominating and corporate governance committee concluded that each of our current board members should be nominated to serve another term.
+Accordingly, our board of directors agreed with all of these conclusions.

-At the Annual Meeting, directors will be elected to serve until the 2014 annual meeting and until their successors are duly elected and qualified.
-Our board of directors has nominated our current directors, David Roberts, Jonathan Lieberman, Frank Stadelmaier, Peter Linneman, Andrew L. Berger, James M. Voss and Joseph LaManna, and our director nominee, Mr. Ainsberg (each a "Nominee," and, collectively, the "Nominees"), to serve as directors until the 2014 annual meeting and until their successors are duly elected and qualified.
+At the Annual Meeting, directors will be elected to serve until the 2017 annual meeting and until their successors are duly elected and qualified.
+Our board of directors has nominated the following current directors, David N. Roberts, Jonathan Lieberman, Frank Stadelmaier, Arthur Ainsberg, Andrew L. Berger, Joseph LaManna and Peter Linneman (each a "Nominee," and, collectively, the "Nominees"), to serve as directors until the 2017 annual meeting and until their successors are duly elected and qualified.
 The board of directors anticipates that, if elected, each Nominee will serve as a director.
-However, if any Nominee is unable to accept election, the proxies will be voted for the election of such other person or persons as the board of directors may recommend
+However, if any Nominee is unable to accept election, the proxies will be voted for the election of such other person or persons as the board of directors may recommend.

-RECOMMENDATION OF THE BOARD
+RECOMMENDATION OF THE BOARD:

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE ELECTION TO THE BOARD OF DIRECTORS OF EACH OF THE NOMINEES.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE ELECTION OF EACH OF THE NOMINEES TO THE BOARD OF DIRECTORS.